-We have (nearly) arrived!
-It is happening!
+It happened!
+It really happened!
 Most housing market analysts consider six months of inventory (active listings) to be an indicator of a balanced market (between buyers and sellers).
 The "BUYERS" trend line above is illustrating how many buyers are buying in a six month period.
 The "SELLERS" trend line above is illustrating how many sellers are in the market (active listings) at any given time.
-Over the past four years we have seen a steady increase in buyers in the market and a declining number of sellers in the market.
-We are now close, oh so close, to seeing these two trajectories meet or cross.
+Over the past four years we have seen a steady increase in buyers and a declining number of sellers.
+And finally, in June, these two trajectories have crossed!
+There are more buyers buying in a six month period than there are homes for sale!